oxayavongsa/aai-590-capstone-mental-health/README.md

 - **Advanced Feature Engineering** using clinical and behavioral indicators
 - **Interactive Gradio Interface** for real-time prediction
 - **Model Interpretability** included with feature importance analysis

 ---

+## Ethics & Intended Use
+Ethics & intended use
+All examples use **anonymous** data.
+The system supports professional judgment and should not be used to make medical diagnoses.
+For any real deployment, use informed consent, privacy safeguards, access control, and bias monitoring.

+---